Yasir-Ali-Swe/ReactBlueprints/README.md

 - Tailwind CSS for styling with sensible defaults
 - Accessible components and patterns by default
 - Clean separation between UI primitives and app-level components
-- Designed to be copied and adapted, not installed as a dependency
+- Designed to be copied and adapted, not installed as a dependency.

 ## Design Philosophy